 If you have not already visited the Blue Mountains and Hunter Valley, you can add these to your trip north.
-This diversion will add three hours to your journey, but if you have the time, it’s a great addition, especially for international visitors or anyone with time for a more extended road trip.
+This diversion will add three hours to your journey, but if you have the time, it’s a great addition, especially for international visitors or anyone on an extended road trip.

 If you don’t want to visit the Blue Mountains and the Hunter Valley, skip forward to Newcastle.

 The UNESCO Heritage wonderland is only 2 hours north of Sydney, and an overnight stay will allow you time to visit the best lookouts and take in a couple of walks.
 We have written about this area extensively, so check out this article for ideas.

 If you would like to stock up with some great food and wine before you hit the road, then a detour via the Hunter Valley is an excellent idea.

 Situated 160km north of Sydney, on the central coast, is Newcastle, which is an easy getaway from Sydney and a great stopover on your way to Brisbane.

 Apart from the many beaches perfect for swimming & surfing, there are other things to do in Newcastle, even if you are pressed for time.
 All these places are quite close to each other, making it even easier to get around.

 - Nobby’s Light House – this 150 years old active lighthouse is about 800m walk from the car park and a steep climb at the end.
 It is open to visitors on Sundays from 10am to 4pm, and there is no entry fee.

 - Bogey Hole – a hidden gem.
 This rock pool is a great swimming hole, away from the hustle and bustle of the popular beaches.

 - Blackbutt Reserve – a great place to see wildlife and also it has got a few picnic areas